Improve your Credit Rating and get Business Finance

 - Tips for improving your credit rating

-Getting business finance isn’t easy even with a good credit rating, let alone a bad one and it can be quite tricky to improve your credit rating.
+Getting business finance is not easy even with a good credit rating, let alone a bad one, and it can be quite tricky to improve your credit rating.
 When you are starting a new business, by definition you have no track record.
 This is a problem for lenders, who see a successful past as the best indicator of a successful future.
-Because there are no historical sales or accounts for a new business, they will look to other indicators to assess your track record.
+As there are no historical sales or accounts for a new business, they will look to other indicators to assess your track record.
 They will include your previous experience in the industry, any track record of running another business, and of course your personal credit history.

 Your credit rating, along with a report that explains the rating, can be located from several credit agencies, such as Experian, Equifax or Noddle.
 You should research your report before trying to get business finance so that you are armed with the information.
-Lenders will certainly run a search, so it’s best to approach them with all that facts.
+Lenders will certainly run a search, so it is best to approach them with all the facts.

-It’s difficult to give a specific number that constitutes "bad" because the different agencies use different scoring systems, but lenders are looking at negative events on your report: late payments on personal bills or loans, defaults on credit cards, County Court Judgements, and bankruptcy proceedings.
+It is difficult to give a specific number that constitutes a "bad" credit rating, because the different agencies use different scoring systems, but lenders are looking at negative events on your report: late payments on personal bills or loans, defaults on credit cards, County Court Judgements, and bankruptcy proceedings.
 All of these things will affect your ability to raise finance.
-Again, from the lender’s point of view, their priority is to ensure they’ll get their money back.
-If your track record suggests a history of non-payment, then they may conclude that’s an indicator of future non-payment.
+Again, from the lender’s point of view, their priority is to ensure they will get their money back.
+If your track record suggests a history of non-payment, then they may conclude that is an indicator of future non-payment.